dbono711/srt-processor/README.md

 VS Code will use the configuration in the .devcontainer folder to build and start a Docker container.
 This process might take a few minutes, especially the first time, as it needs to pull the Docker image and set up the environment.

 Once the container is ready, you will be connected to the development environment inside the container.
 You can now start coding and utilize the development tools configured in the container.
-To run the Streamlit applicaiton, simply open up a ```New Terminal``` in the VS Code development container and run ```streamlit run app.py```.
+To run the Streamlit applicaiton, simply open up a ```New Terminal``` in the VS Code development container and run ```streamlit run --client.toolbarMode developer Home.py```.
 Note that the [devcontainer.json](.devcontainer/devcontainer.json) file is only forwarding ports 8501 and 9000.
 Adjust accordingly for your host.

 ## License